ARZUMATA/QM-ARZUMATA-PathOfQuasimorph/README.md

 Like "Overcharged" for shock damage weapon, "Cryo" for cold, Toxic for poison based as well as and "Sturdy" for armor.
 Etc.
 Thanks community for feedback.

+## 1.42 (1d5fcea)
+- Fix: Some items were becoming generic.
+Yes, there were a bit more.
+- Fix: In some cases, items were appearing in projects list like as they were unlocked.
+- Add: Parameter hindering, now there is a chance that parameter will be lowered, instead of being increased as usual.
+- Fix: Minor tooltip formatting isues.